 Simply addressing the alcohol or drug abuse problem for those who have suffered childhood trauma may fail to solve the underlying problem that led to addiction in the first place.
 Addressing childhood trauma and addiction recovery together provides a more holistic approach to treating addiction and provides a greater chance of success.

-Substance abuse and trauma are a dual diagnosis, so it’s essential to treat both.
+Substance abuse and trauma are dual diagnoses, so it’s essential to treat both.
 Addressing only the substance abuse problem may deal with the symptoms while leaving the root problem unchecked.
 Likewise, addressing the childhood trauma may address the causes of addiction, while leaving the destructive behaviors that have been learned over time unaddressed.
 By dealing with both effectively, the sufferer is more likely to overcome their addictions and to find real mental health for perhaps the first time in years.

-Dual-diagnosis therapies can include:
+Dual diagnosis therapies can include:

 - Dialectical behavior therapy